indeedeng/starfish/README.md

   - The CSV you input will be turned into an array, so the numbers for the CSV columns are zero-indexed.
   - For example, for the example CSV above, `CSV_COLUMN_NUMBER_FOR_GITHUB_ID = "0"` and `CSV_COLUMN_NUMBER_FOR_ALTERNATE_ID = "1"`
   - If you choose not to use an alternate id, you can put the same value in both fields
-- TIMEZONE allows you to specify how Starfish should assign contributions to days.
-The default is UTC, which works well for organizations with multiple locations.
+- TIMEZONE allows you to specify which timezone Starfish should use to decide on which day a contribution happened.
+  - The default is UTC, which works well for organizations with multiple locations.
 See the "Time zones" section for details.
 - To filter out events for which the author is the OWNER of the repository, simply set `IGNORE_SELFOWNED_EVENTS = "true"`; otherwise leave it as `IGNORE_SELFOWNED_EVENTS = ""`.

 #### Time zones